Tasting Poland

 Placek po zbojnicku • Brigand's pancake

-Polish: placek po zbójnicku
+in Polish: placek po zbójnicku

 Brigand's pancake